SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00008_Sending-an-Email-in-PackWF-at-the-Push-of-a-Button/index.rst

 If you would like to use HTML in the main body as shown in the example above, you will have to encode it.
-`This website <http://www.opinionatedgeek.com/DotNet/Tools/HTMLEncode/encode.aspx>`_ will facilitate your work.
+`This website <http://www.opinionatedgeek.com/DotNet/Tools/HTMLEncode/encode.aspx>`_ will facilitate your work as shown in the example below.

-For example:

 .. image:: _static/image003.png